Is The Discovery School a preschool?

 The Discovery School is located at the Bay Area Discovery Museum (BADM) in Sausalito.
 BADM and The Discovery School are located in Fort Baker, part of Golden Gate National Parks.

-Do students spent time outside?
+Do students spend time outside?

 Students spend plenty of time outdoors exploring the beaches and habitats of Fort Baker, fostering a deep connection to the natural world.
 Additionally, we have one to two 100% full outdoor days per month, where students have an entire day of school held outdoors.